Shadow cabinet: Third parties

-In many jurisdictions, third parties (who are neither participant in the government nor in the official opposition) may also form their own parliamentary front benches of spokespersons; however, parliamentary standing orders on the right of parties to speak often dictate that it can only be granted to a party or group if a minimum number of members can be recorded by the party.
+In many jurisdictions that have the Westminster system's typical dynamics of two large parties alternating in power, third parties (who are neither participants in the government nor in the official opposition) may also form their own parliamentary front benches of spokespersons.
+However, parliamentary standing orders on the right of parties to speak often dictate that it can only be granted to a party or group if a minimum number of members can be recorded by the party.
 In Ireland, for example, technical groups are often formed by third parties and independent TDs in the Dáil Éireann in order to increase the members' right to speak against larger parties which can afford the right to speak as front benches in government or opposition.

+In political systems where the parliamentary dynamics revolve around multiparty coalition governments, however, the shadow cabinet is typically backed by a "shadow coalition" of like-minded opposition parties.
+For example, the Den Uyl shadow cabinet in the Netherlands was formed not only of Joop den Uyl's Labour Party but also of Democrats 66 and the Political Party of Radicals, while the Yanukovych shadow government in Ukraine, which was made up of only one party, left the culture and health shadow portfolios vacant and reserved them for other opposition parties in case they would join the shadow coalition.

 Opposition parliamentary parties which are sufficiently small that they are about the same size as the government cabinet will often appoint all of their elected members to their shadow cabinet or equivalent, with third parties more likely compared to official opposition parties to use this sort of arrangement.
 If the parliamentary party is only slightly larger than the government's cabinet, its leadership potentially faces the awkward position of embarrassing a small minority of legislators by singling them out for exclusion from the shadow cabinet.
 On the other hand, incoming governments in the Westminster system often change the number and/or composition of ministries upon assuming office.
 Therefore, one solution to such an aforementioned issue when it occurs is to create nominal shadow "ministries" that correspond to currently nonexistent cabinet posts the party actually intends to create once in government.
 An opposition party can also employ this process in reverse by "merging" its shadow ministries to correspond to actual cabinet posts the opposition party wants to merge or otherwise eliminate.